Nevada-class battleship: Redesign and approval

 The first major change was the arrangement of the aft pair of turrets.
 The amidships magazine of the battleship Delaware had difficulty remaining cool, as it was adjacent to the boiler room and the steam lines for the propulsion system ran alongside it.
 Since the thicker deck increased hull strength, the initial arrangement proposed for Nevada could be abandoned in favor of a closely spaced superfiring pair.
 This shortened the length of hull that required armor protection, and thus reduced displacement.
 Experience with Delaware's propulsion system—which mixed coal and oil fired boilers—provided the next improvement: boilers that were exclusively oil fired.
 These would confer a number of advantages, including the ability to refuel at sea, a significant reduction in boiler room crews, greater fuel efficiency, and more compact boiler rooms, among others.
 Again, the smaller boiler rooms shortened the length of armor necessary to protect the vitals.
 C&R was not convinced, since coal bunkers had been used to reinforce the side armor, but the Board approved the change in November 1910.
 Even by that time, the engineers at C&R continued to lobby for their original design based on the New York class, but the Board refused to entertain the proposal.
-Next, the Board decided to return to steam turbines rather than triple-expansion engines, as they believed the greater efficiently of fuel oil would allow the notoriously voracious turbines to achieve the long cruising radius necessary for operations in the Pacific Ocean.
+Next, the Board decided to return to steam turbines rather than triple-expansion engines, as they believed the greater efficiency of fuel oil would allow the notoriously voracious turbines to achieve the long cruising radius necessary for operations in the Pacific Ocean.

 C&R submitted its next proposal on 13 February 1911; it generally aligned with the Board's ideas for the armor layout, but it retained some medium armor to protect the secondary guns and it incorporated triple-expansion machinery (though they noted that the engine rooms could accommodate Curtis turbines).
 The Board rejected it, leading the designers to remove the medium armor, producing a series of studies with speeds of 20 kn, 20.5 kn, and 21 knots and main batteries that ranged from eight to twelve guns.
 During this period, on 4 March, Congress authorized a pair of ships, designated BB-36 and BB-37 for FY1912.
 With the ships now authorized, the Board selected one of the ten-gun, 20.5-knot variations on 30 March, which had a belt that was increased to 14 in but included a series of tapers at the top and bottom edge to save weight.
 The Bureau of Ordnance pointed out that the belt could not be manufactured in a single strake with the tapers, so a joint between upper and lower strakes—a design weakness the engineers had been attempting to avoid—would have to be used.
 The problem was resolved in July, when C&R proposed removing the 1.5-inch splinter bulkhead in favor of increasing the belt to 13.5 in and incorporating only one taper at the lower edge.